alexdupre/delegated-delegator/README.md

 The executor can periodically claim the FTSO rewards and the Flare distribution, by calling the `claim` and `claimDistribution` functions.

 Finally, only when needed, the owner can get back its funds by calling the `withdraw` or `withdrawAll` functions.

+A single owner can create multiple `DelegatedDelegator` instances to split its holdings and delegate to more than 2 providers.

 ## Deployments